strixy16/deep-icc/README.md

     6. This optimized model will be evaluated using the entire test set and each cancer subtype within it independently.
 Then bootstrapping can be run.

 ## 2D Convolutional Neural Network 🧠
-This section sets up the data loading and training for the CNN using the 2D slices from [Image Preprocessing](#image-preprocessing-for-cnn-and-traintest-splitting-🖼️)Image_Preprocessing<a name="image-preprocessing-for-cnn-and-traintest-splitting-🖼️"></a>
+This section sets up the data loading and training for the CNN using the 2D slices from [Image Preprocessing](#image-preprocessing-for-cnn-and-traintest-splitting-🖼️)